jdsteinbach/jdsteinbach/README.md

 # Hi, I'm James Steinbach!

-Like I just said, I'm James (he/him) and I'm a front-end architect.
+Like I just said, I'm James (he/him) and I'm a senior softwarefront-end architect.
 I like building sites and web apps with *well-organized code*, *accessible UIs*, and *quick performance*.

+## Hire Me

+I'm actively looking for a new role now.
+Check out my [resume](https://jamessteinbach.com/resume) and [reach out](mailto:hi@jamessteinbach.com) if you're interested in working together!

 ## Skills